Simon Johnson (economist)

-Simon H. Johnson (born January 16, 1963) is a British American economist.
-He is the Ronald A. Kurtz Professor of Entrepreneurship at the MIT Sloan School of Management and a senior fellow at the Peterson Institute for International Economics.
-He has held a wide variety of academic and policy-related positions, including Professor of Economics at Duke University's Fuqua School of Business.
-From March 2007 through the end of August 2008, he was Chief Economist of the International Monetary Fund.
+Simon H. Johnson (born January 16, 1963) is a British-American economist who has served as the Ronald A. Kurtz Professor of Entrepreneurship at the MIT Sloan School of Management since 2004.
+He also served as a senior fellow at the Peterson Institute for International Economics from 2008 to 2019.
+Before moving to MIT, he taught at Duke University's Fuqua School of Business from 1991 to 1997.
+From March 2007 through the end of August 2008, he served as Chief Economist of the International Monetary Fund.